expo/expo/docs/sdk/imagepicker.rst

 ImagePicker
 ===========

-Provides native UI to select an image from the phone's photo library or directly from the camera.
+Provides access to the system's UI for selecting images from the phone's photo library or taking a photo with the camera.

 .. function:: Exponent.ImagePicker.launchImageLibraryAsync(options)

-   Pick an image from the phone's photo library.
+   Display the system UI for choosing an image from the phone's photo library.

    :param object options:
       A map of options: